arjun023/The_Document_Helper/README.md

 (1) Module : CV Assistant-----

-_Description : Analysing pdf and identifying the maximum occuring keywords , then using the keywords to check for curse words                  and giving sugestions to replace them
+_Description : Analysing pdf and identifying the maximum occuring keywords , then using the keywords to check for curse
-             : ( internet connectivity required )
+               words (with progress bar to show active process) and giving sugestions to replace them : ( internet connectivity required )
              : IT gives meaning and synonyms of the curse words ,suggestive words for replacing the curse words.